Cyril-CRGB/structura_homepage/README.md

 - All content was written by myself

 ### Media
-- I was inspired by the fig tree from Paul Klee
+- I was inspired by the fig tree from Paul Klee, I used https://squoosh.app/ to convert the format into WebP.
 <img src="assets/images/Fig Tree, by Paul Klee.jfif" alt="ReadmePicture9">

 ## Deployment: